 You can see that we can scroll the

-to read TextView
+NestedScrollView to read TextView content.

 Using as ListView item

-item, so with this design, each row can be scrolled.
-You can make a simple activity layout with a ListView
+NestedScrollView can be used as a ListView item, so with this design, each row can be scrolled.
+You can make a simple activity layout with a ListView object like this:

 activity_listview.xml